Atticus29/dataJitsu/bugs.md

 - [ ] Gi/Nogi on match-display says false

 # Mysteriously failing tests
+- [ ] TODO make the signs up a new user test pass (see above list [cross-listed])

 # Resolved issues
+- [x] user-status-report stuff is not correctly fetching date from the user's last annotation
+- [x] Fake user doesn't get a uid
 - [x] annotate a move once and when it is done it does it again and finds the previous options unselected //TODO can't figure out why the button is not disabling.
 Seems to work fine when not in testing mode
 - [x] Clicking the stuff deepest into the tree no longer works
 - [x] should have begin move disabled and end move enabled after done have been clicked //TODO can't figure out why the button is not disabling.
 Seems to work fine when not in testing mode